coltenthefirst/image-to-roblox/README.md

 ## Uploading Custom Images
-For obtaining direct image urls, i recommended to use [Postimages.org](https://postimages.org/) to obtain a direct link.
+For obtaining direct image urls, I recommended to use [Postimages.org](https://postimages.org/) to obtain a direct link.
 Other services can be used as long as they provide a direct link.

 ## Tested Image Services
 - ✅ = Works